Evgeny Shtorn: Seeking asylum and life in the direct provision

-Despite this experience, Russia did eventually explain to Evgeny that he has options for citizenship application: he can stay in the country on a residency permit and apply for a passport in 5 years; he cannot break any laws and he has to work.
+Despite this experience, Russia did eventually explain to Shtorn that he had options for citizenship application: he can stay in the country on a residency permit and apply for a passport in 5 years; he cannot break any laws and he has to work.
 While living on a residency permit, the individual is required to report back to states-people on regular basis.

-Evgeny got a job at the same N.G.O as his partner Alexander Kondakov at the Centre for Independent Social Research.
+Shtorn got a job at the same N.G.O as his partner Alexander Kondakov at the Centre for Independent Social Research.
 Yet, this job turned into a political confrontation in 2015 when "the Justice Ministry added the TsNSI to the list of “foreign agents”- organizations that receive financing from abroad and, in the authorities’ opinion, are engaged in political activity."

 While Putin is enforcing the Russian gay propaganda law, the government is also working to dismantle N.G.O institutions.
 The Russian foreign agents law requires that N.G.O's who receive foreign funding submit specific reporting requirements.
 This set limitations to the research occurring at Centre for Independent Social Research where Evgeny and his partner Alexander work, as the centre ended up on a list for government surveillance.

-Things began to take a turn for the worst when Evgeny received a call from the Russian migration service informing him that there was a problem with his application and he must come into their offices to discuss it.
-When Evgeny arrived, he was led to a room on the first floor that had nothing but a camera, and a large portrait of Yuri Andropov.
+Things began to take a turn for the worse when Shtorn received a call from the Russian migration service informing him that there was a problem with his application and he must come into their offices to discuss it.
+When Shtorn arrived, he was led to a room on the first floor that had nothing but a camera, and a large portrait of Yuri Andropov.
 The man then shows Evgeny his FSB (Federal Security Agency) ID card, which is the successor agency to the KGB.
 Evgeny is reported saying he was kept by the FSB agent for 2 hours, they discussed his masters thesis and his studies in the LGBT field; the murder of gay men and the work of the Centre for Independent Social Research.
 It soon became clear that the man wanted Evgeny to be an informant for foreign individuals involved with the N.G.O centre: